-3.3.5 Arctic snow crab: size composition, exploitable biomass, and maturity
+3.3.4 Arctic snow crab: size composition, exploitable biomass, and maturity

 Snow crabs (Chionoecetes opilio) in Arctic Alaska appear to be much smaller than snow crabs in the Bering Sea.
 During the 1991 survey of the northeastern Chukchi Sea (Barber et al. 1994; Figure 3-1), snow crab carapace width varied with latitude.
 Carapace width of females averaged 35 mm and 45 mm at two stations in the southern part of the survey area, and 33 mm at the survey's northernmost station.
 Mean carapace width data were not available for males, but the mode of male carapace width was 50 mm in the south and 45 mm in the north.
-No males were observed larger than 85 mm and very few were larger than 75 mm.
-During the 2008 Beaufort survey, the carapace widths of captured snow crabs ranged from 55 to 119 mm, with an average of 80.5 mm (L. Logerwell, pers. com.; Figure 3-1).
-Of the live invertebrates captured, snow crabs were second most abundant by weight and comprised about 10% of the biomass.
+No males were observed larger than 85 mm, and very few were larger than 75 mm.
+During the 2008 Beaufort survey, the carapace widths of captured snow crabs ranged from 55 to 119 mm, with an average of 80.5 mm (L. Logerwell, AFSC, personal communication).
+Of the live invertebrates captured, snow crabs were second most abundant by weight and comprised about 10 percent of the biomass.

-Because only male snow crabs are allowed to be retained in the BSAI, and processors generally purchase only crabs in excess of 100 mm carapace width, two biomass estimates were provided for snow crabs: total and exploitable biomass (Table 3-1).
+Because only male snow crabs are allowed to be retained in the Bering Sea and Aleutian Islands management area (BSAI), and processors generally purchase only crabs in excess of 100 mm carapace width, two biomass estimates were provided for snow crabs: total and exploitable biomass (Table 3-1).
 Only the exploitable biomass estimate was used in analyses of MSY and OY.
 The total biomass is the biomass estimate for all snow crabs.
 To estimate exploitable biomass, we multiplied the total biomass by the proportion (by weight) of male crabs > 100 mm carapace width.
-In the 1990 Chukchi Sea survey no crabs were observed larger than 100 mm, so the exploitable biomass estimate is zero.
+In the 1990 Chukchi Sea survey, no crabs were observed larger than 100 mm, so the exploitable biomass estimate is zero.
 In the Beaufort in 2008, sex and length composition data (N = 86) were available for three tows representative of the crabs encountered during the survey.
-The individual weights of all male crab > 100 mm was summed and divided by the summed individual weights of all crabs in the length sample to provide the proportion (22.1%) of exploitable crabs.
+The individual weights of all male crab > 100 mm was summed and divided by the summed individual weights of all crabs in the length sample to provide the proportion (22.1 percent) of exploitable crabs.

-The exploitable biomass of 6,571 t in the Alaskan Arctic can be compared to the biomass in the eastern Bering Sea (EBS).
-The 2008 survey biomass estimate of mature males in the EBS was 138,754 t (Turnock and Rugolo, 2008).
-While this figure is not directly comparable to the Arctic estimate (which includes only males over 101 mm carapace width), size at 50% maturity for male snow crabs in the EBS is 100 mm (Turnock and Rugolo, 2008).
+The exploitable biomass of 6,571 mt in the surveyed area (Table 3-1) can be compared to the biomass in the eastern Bering Sea (EBS).
+The 2008 survey biomass estimate of mature males in the EBS was 138,754 mt (Turnock and Rugolo 2008).
+While this figure is not directly comparable to the Arctic estimate (which includes only males over 100 mm carapace width), size at 50 percent maturity for male snow crabs in the EBS is 100 mm (Turnock and Rugolo 2008).
 Therefore, the two estimates are based on sufficiently similar criteria to demonstrate that the biomass of exploitable crabs is much greater in the EBS.
-Similarly, a comparison of snow crab density between the Chukchi and EBS 1991 indicated that the Chukchi had approximately one third the density of crabs in the EBS (Paul et al. 1997).
+Similarly, a comparison of 1991 snow crab density between the Chukchi and EBS indicated that the Chukchi had approximately one third the density of crabs in the EBS (Paul et al. 1997).